IBM/powerai/vision/tools/vapi/cli/README.md

   * CRITICAL -- 50 (this level is not used in the tools)

 Currently logging goes to STDERR which can be redirected on the command line.

+Note that to see more details about the interaction the API endpoints, setting `logLevel` to `10`.

 ## Input Limitations for Creating Objects
 In the current form, each "_create_" command requires a JSON string as input.
 This string